astronomer/docs/astro/best-practices/repo-structure.md

 - You can set up and maintain a more complex CI/CD pipeline.

 Pros of this approach:
-- DAGs and configuration are centralized, making administration of multiple projects easy.
+- DAGs and configuration are centralized rather than distributed across multiple repos.
+- It is less likely that team members might have inconsistencies in their local environments.

 Cons of this approach:
 - Restricting access to Astro settings or particular projects is more difficult to implement than at the repo level.
-- Dependencies and environments are more difficult to manage, to the extent that they differ from project to project.
+- Dependencies and environments might be more difficult to manage, to the extent that they differ from project to project.

 ### Option 4: multiple repos to multiple Deployments with CI/CD